 Example 3: Notifying ticket assignees when side conversations are replied to

 Note: When someone replies to an email notification about side conversation activity, the reply becomes a public reply on the ticket, not a reply to the side conversation.
-This means that they are replying to everyone on the ticket, including any customers on the ticket, instead of a limited subset of people in a side conversation.
-For more information, see Viewing and replying to side conversations.
+This means that they are replying to everyone, including any customers, instead of a limited subset of people in a side conversation.
+See Viewing and replying to side conversations.

 Powered by Zendesk